sebgoa/cloudstack-books/en/clients.markdown

 About The Author
 ----------------
 Sebastien Goasguen is an Apache CloudStack committer and member of the CloudStack Project Management Committee (PMC).
+His day job is to be a Senior Open Source Solutions Architect for the Open Source Business Office at Citrix.
 He will never call himself an expert or a developer but is a decent Python programmer.
 He is currently active in Apache Libcloud and SaltStack salt-cloud projects to bring better support for CloudStack.
 He blogs regularly about cloud technologies and spends lots of time testing and writing about his experiences.
-Prior to working actively on CloudStack he had a life as an academic authored over seventy international publications on grid computing, high performance computing, electromagnetics, nanoelectronics and of course cloud computing he also taught courses on distributed computing, network programming, ethical hacking and cloud.
+Prior to working actively on CloudStack he had a life as an academic, he authored over seventy international publications on grid computing, high performance computing, electromagnetics, nanoelectronics and of course cloud computing.
+He also taught courses on distributed computing, network programming, ethical hacking and cloud.

 His blog can be found at http://sebgoa.blogspot.com and he tweets via @sebgoa.
 You can find him on github at https://github.com/runseb

 Introduction
 ------------
 Clients and high level Wrappers are critical to the ease of use of any API, even more so Cloud APIs.
-In this book we present the basis of the CloudStack API and introduce some low level clients before diving into more advanced wrappers.
+In this book we present the basics of the CloudStack API and introduce some low level clients before diving into more advanced wrappers.
 The first chapter is dedicated to clients and the second chapter to wrappers or what I considered to be high level tools built on top of a CloudStack client.

 In the first chapter, we start by illustrating how to sign requests with the native API -in the sake of completeness- and because it is a very nice exercise for beginners.
 We then introduce CloudMonkey the CloudStack CLI and shell which boasts a 100% coverage of the API.
-While jclouds is a java library, it can also be used as a cli or interactive shell, we present jclouds-cli to contrast it to CloudMonkey and introduce jclouds.
-Apache libcloud is a Python based API wrapper, once installed, a developer can use libcloud to talk to multiple cloud providers and cloud APIs, it serves a similar role as jclouds but in Python.
-We present Boto, the well-known Python Amazon Web Service interface, and show how it can be used with a CloudStack cloud running the AWS interface.
+Then jclouds is discussed.
+While jclouds is a java library, it can also be used as a cli or interactive shell, we present jclouds-cli to contrast it to
+CloudMonkey and introduce jclouds.
+Apache libcloud is a Python module that provides a common API on top of many Cloud providers API, once installed, a developer can use libcloud to talk to multiple cloud providers and cloud APIs, it serves a similar role as jclouds but in Python.
+Finally, we present Boto, the well-known Python Amazon Web Service interface, and show how it can be used with a CloudStack cloud running the AWS interface.

 In the second chapter we introduce several high level wrappers for configuration management and automated provisioning.
 The presentation of these wrappers aim to answer the question "I have a cloud now what ?".
 Starting and stoping virtual machines is the core functionality of a cloud, but it empowers users to do much more.
 Automation is the key of today's IT infrastructure.
-The wrappers presented here show you how you can automate configuration management and automate provisioning of infrastructure that lies within your cloud.
-We introduce Salt-cloud for Saltstack, a Python alternative to the well know Chef and Puppet systems.
-We then introduce the knife CloudStack plugin for Chef and show you easy it is to deploy machines in a cloud and configure them, we finish with another Apache project basd on jclouds: Whirr.
-Apache Whirr simplifies the on-demand provisioning of clusters of virtual machine instances, hence it allows you to easily provision big data infrastructure on-demand, whether you need a HADOOP cluster, an elasticsearch cluster or even a Cassandra cluster.
+The wrappers presented here show you how you can automate configuration management and automate provisioning of infrastructures that lie within your cloud.
+We introduce Salt-cloud for Saltstack, a Python alternative to the well known Chef and Puppet systems.
+We then introduce the knife CloudStack plugin for Chef and show you how easy it is to deploy machines in a cloud and configure them, we finish with another Apache project based on jclouds: Whirr.
+Apache Whirr simplifies the on-demand provisioning of clusters of virtual machine instances, hence it allows you to easily provision big data infrastructure on-demand, whether you need a *HADOOP* cluster, an *Elasticsearch* cluster or even a *Cassandra* cluster.

 The CloudStack API
 ==================
 All functionalities of the CloudStack data center orchestrator are exposed via an API server.
-Github currently has over fifteen clients for this API, in various languages.
+Github currently has over twenty clients for this API, in various languages.
 In this section we introduce this API and the signing mechanism.
 The follow on sections will introduce clients that already contain a signing method.
 The signing process is only